Nacho Cases

-Ignacio 'Nacho' Cases Mora (born 22 December 1987) is a Spanish professional footballer who plays as a central midfielder.
+Ignacio 'Nacho' Cases Mora (born 22 December 1987) is a Spanish former professional footballer who played as a central midfielder.

-He spent most of his career with Sporting de Gijón, appearing in 183 competitive games over the course of four La Liga seasons (seven in total).
+He spent most of his career with Sporting de Gijón, appearing in 183 competitive games over the course of seven seasons (four in La Liga).

-Club career
+Career

-Sporting
+Sporting Gijón

 Born in Gijón, Asturias, Cases was a product of Sporting de Gijón's prolific youth academy, Mareo.
-He made it to the B team during the 2005–06 season, with them playing in the fourth division.
-Although he proved instrumental in helping to achieve promotion two years later, he struggled for a place in the starting line-ups in the following years.
+He made it to the B team during the 2006–07 season, with them playing in the Tercera División; although he proved instrumental in helping to achieve promotion one year later, he struggled for a place in the starting line-ups the following years.

-A skilled midfielder, it was not until the 2010–11 campaign, at the age of 23 years – and acting as captain with the reserves – that Cases was finally given his chance to make his first-team debut, starting in a 1–1 away draw against Racing de Santander on 9 January 2011.
+It was not until the 2010–11 campaign, at the age of 23 years – and acting as captain with the reserves – that Cases was finally given his chance to make his first-team debut, starting in a 1–1 away draw against Racing de Santander on 9 January 2011.
 On 2 April, he assisted Miguel de las Cuevas in the 79th minute of a 1–0 win over Real Madrid at the Santiago Bernabéu Stadium, thus ending José Mourinho's nine-year unbeaten home league record.
-He finished his first season as a professional with 18 La Liga appearances, in an escape from relegation.
+He finished his first season as a professional with 18 La Liga appearances, in an escape from relegation, having scored his first goal in the top flight on 15 January 2011 in the 2–0 home defeat of Hércules CF.